 The PCD TF is based on HL7 V2.6.
 Where specific elements of later versions are required, they have been used and their usage flagged.

-Although HL7 allows international affiliate versions to be specified the IHE PCD-TF uses only the core version (first component of the field).
+Although HL7 allows international affiliate versions to be specified the IHE PCD Technical Framework uses only the core version (first component of the field).

 MSH-13 Sequence Number (ID), required but may be empty: